-- There is evidence that the effects of behavior therapy endure after treatment has ended. - For example, an early review of outcome studies by Foa & Kozak (1996) found that, of 300+ patients treated by exposure and response prevention, approximately 76 % showed clinically significant relief from symptoms 3 months to 6 years after treatment. - Studies have also found that incorporating follow-up sessions after the completion of therapy contributes to the maintenance of treatment effects (Hiss, Foa, and Kozak, 1994).
+- Evidence that the effects of behavior therapy endure after treatment has ended. - Early review of outcome studies by Foa & Kozak (1996) found that, of 300+ patients treated by exposure and response prevention, approximately 76% showed clinically significant relief from symptoms 3 months to 6 years after treatment. - Studies have also found that incorporating follow-up sessions after the completion of therapy contributes to the maintenance of treatment effects (Hiss, Foa, and Kozak, 1994).